 Root can present at different levels of complexities dependent on the shapes of the root canals.
 Whilst most treatments can be successfully completed by our dentist the more complex treatments can be referred to a specialist colleague who shares our premises.
 Between us we have most bases covered for you.

-Antibiotics cannot enter the tooth to eliminate the bacteria.
-They may reduce full-body symptoms of fever or fatigue and temporarily reduce the number of bacteria in the surrounding bone, but they are unable to remove the reservoir of bacteria within the tooth itself.
-This will continue to leak into the surrounding tissues and this is why we must enter the tooth to remove this reservoir and seal it off.
+Antibiotics need a blood supply to transport them to affected area.
+In a root canal problem, the blood supply for the tooth has been destroyed by the infection.
+Whilst antibiotics may reduce full-body symptoms of fever or fatigue and temporarily reduce the number of bacteria in the surrounding bone, they are unable to remove the reservoir of bacteria within the tooth itself.
+This is because the antibiotic can't be transported to inside the tooth to eliminate the bacteria.
+The bacteria and it's toxins will continue to leak into the health jaw bone and blood supply and this why it is important to seal the reservoir off.

 We use local anaesthetic to fully numb the area before starting and take our time to gently treat the tooth.
 We regularly receive feedback that nothing was felt during the procedure.

-At IDC we respect that not everyone will wish to have root canal therapy.
+Some people will chose not to have root canal treatment carried out to help maintain a dead tooth in their mouth.
+There may be a worry of leaving a dead tooth in the mouth.
+For others it may be a concern that teeth are linked via meridian points to other parts of the body and this may have a detrimental effect to their general health.
 As such removal of the tooth and alternative options for the space can be explored however we would reinforce that we would not carry out any treatment that we believed was harmful to you.
-If carried out without due care then harm can be done during the process, as with any treatment, however with careful skill and attention success rates are very high.
-As with any treatment, complications are possible.
+Like any treatment, if sufficient care and time is devoted and in the hands of a dentist skilled at undertaking these procedures success rates are very high.
+However, as with any treatment, complications are possible.
 It is therefore important to discuss any concerns you may have and we encourage you to ask questions.
+For more information please watch https://youtu.be/ixU5BmBI6kk.